h4ndzdatm0ld/cloud-mgmt/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
-about: Report a reproducible bug in the current release of aws-mgmt
+about: Report a reproducible bug in the current release of cloud-mgmt
 ---

 ### Environment
 * Ansible version:  <!-- Example: 2.9.2 -->
 * Python version:  <!-- Example: 3.7.7 -->
-* aws-mgmt version:  <!-- Example: 1.0.0 -->
+* cloud-mgmt version:  <!-- Example: 1.0.0 -->

 <!-- What did you expect to happen? -->
 ### Expected Behavior